Throughout the majority of my life, I have struggled with self love. I want you to know me and learn about me, the real me.

 Finding Where I Belong

 When junior high and high school came around, I had a hard time finding where I belonged.
 I wanted to do everything, be friends with everyone, and pretend like nothing was wrong.
 I knew I was heavier & bigger than all my friends, but I pretended like it didn’t bother me.
-Sadly, I definitely didn’t care enough to focus on my nutrition.
+Sadly, I definitely didn’t care enough to focus on who I was created to be.
+I would mold myself to fit whatever friends I had made at my new school.

 I remember buying hydroxcut at Wal-Mart, trying to gag myself in bathrooms.
 Also, I tried starving myself for a few meals thinking I could take the “easy” road.
 Right out of high school I made some really foolish decisions.
 Those consequences made me grow up even more so than I had to as a kid and face the decisions I had made as MY OWN problems and not a result of my childhood.